Controlled-Profits/Controlled-Profits-Backend/README.md

 #### Creating a new business data entry:

-entry_date will automatically be stored as the last day at the end of the month, and is not a required field
+**NOTE: entry_date will automatically be stored as the last day at the end of the month, and is not a required field**

 POST to `/v1/businesses/:bid/data/` with the following fields: (have fun)